-Table 12: Computational Performance for Eight Single Generators
+Table 8: Computational Performance for Eight Single Generators

-We report the computational results in Table 12.
-The integrality gaps of two formulations are reported in the column labelled "IGap (%)", in which the integrality gap is defined as $(Z{\rm LP} - Z{\rm MILP})/Z{\rm LP}$, where $Z{\rm LP}$ is the objective value of the LP relaxation and $Z{\rm MILP}$ is the objective value corresponding to the best integer solution we obtained from these two formulations within the time limit.
-Since the self-scheduling unit commitment problem is a maximization problem, the integrality gap definition is different that defined for the network-constrained unit commitment problem in Section 4.1.
+We report the computational results in Table 8.
+The integrality gaps of two formulations are reported in the column labelled "IGap (%)", in which the integrality gap is defined as $(Z{LP} - Z{MILP})/Z{LP}$ , where $Z{LP}$ is the objective value of the LP relaxation and $Z{MILP}$ is the objective value corresponding to the best integer solution we obtained from these two formulations within the time limit.
+Since the self-scheduling unit commitment problem is a maximization problem, the integrality gap definition is different from that defined for the network-constrained unit commitment problem in Section 4.1.
 We can observe that the strong valid inequalities tighten the LP relaxation dramatically, as the gap reduction between these two formulations is reported in the column labelled "Percentage (%)".
 In the column labelled "CPU Time(s) (TGap (%))", we report the computational time that CPLEX needs to solve each instance.
-For the case in which CPLEX cannot solve it to optimality (i.e., 0.01%) within one hour time limit, we use "" to indicate it and report the terminating gap ("TGap (%)").
+For the case in which CPLEX cannot solve it to optimality (i.e., 0.01%) within one hour time limit, we use "\\\" to indicate it and report the terminating gap ("TGap (%)").
 The number in the square bracket indicates the number of instances not solved to default optimality when the one hour time limit is reached.
 The column labelled "# of Nodes" reports explored branch-and-bound nodes for each formulation.
 From the table, we can observe significant advantages of applying our derived strong valid inequalities as cutting planes.
 For most cases, the "Strong" formulation can be solved at the root node without getting into the branch-and-bound procedure.

-5 Conclusions
+5 Conclusion

 In this paper, we performed the polyhedral study of the integrated minimum-up/-down time and ramping polytope for the unit commitment problem.
 We derived strong valid inequalities to strengthen the original MILP formulation.
-In particular, our derived valid inequalities are strong enough to provide the convex hull description for the polytope up to three time periods with different minimum-up/-down time limits.
+In particular, our derived valid inequalities are strong enough to provide the convex hull description for the polytope up to three time periods with variant minimum-up/-down time limits.
 To the best of our knowledge, this is the first study that provides the convex hull description for the three-period cases.
 In addition, our derived strong valid inequalities for the general multi-period case cover one, two, and three continuous variables, respectively.
-They are facet-defining under certain conditions.
-Furthermore, these inequalities are in polynomial size in the order of $\mathcal{O}(T^2)$.
-Finally, the computational results showed the effectiveness of our proposed strong valid inequalities by solving both the network-constrained unit commitment and self-scheduling unit commitment problems under various data settings.
-Therefore, Our derived strong valid inequalities can be adopted not only by an ISO to solve a system-level networkconstrained unit commitment problem in order to minimize the total cost for the whole system, but also by a generation company (GENCO) to self-schedule its generators in order to maximize its total profit.
+All these inequalities are facet-defining under certain conditions.
+Furthermore, these inequalities are in polynomial size in the order of at most $\mathcal{O}(T^2)$ .
+Thus, the separation procedure is not needed.
+Finally, the computational results showed the high efficiency of our proposed strong valid inequalities by solving both the network-constrained unit commitment problem for a system operator and the self-scheduling unit commitment problem for a market participant under various data settings.